Five Classic Christmas Movies features:

 Director: George More O’Ferrall

-Based on a stage play by Wynyard Browne, The Holly and the Ivy revolves around local parson Martin Gregory (Ralph Richardson).
-His adult children (Celia Johnson, Denholm Elliott and Margaret Leighton) and two elder sisters, reuniting in post-war Norfolk for the traditional family Christmas.
-The family’s dysfunctionality, apparent as each child brings their own personal issues to the table.
-But, one thing they share is a resentment of Martin, who they all feel cares more about his parishioners than his family.
+Based on a stage play by Wynyard Browne, The Holly and the Ivy revolves around local parson Martin Gregory (Ralph Richardson), his adult children (Celia Johnson, Denholm Elliott and Margaret Leighton) and two elder sisters, reuniting in post-war Norfolk for the traditional family Christmas.
+Here the family’s dysfunctionality is apparent as each child brings their issues to the table.
+But, one thing they do share is resentment of Martin, who appears to care more about his parishioners than his family.

-In taking the story from stage to screen, director George More O’Ferrall keeps locations tight while maintaining its theatrical roots.
-The family unit, facing a range of problems from caring for an elderly parent to alcoholism and grief.
-In fact, for a film with a relatively short runtime, it’s crammed with social issues that may seem too dark for its festive context.
-However, despite its deep underlying social themes, The Holly and the Ivy is a genuinely heartwarming Christmas delight.
-With each character realising that their judgement of Martin may have been wrong, his love and care for them, hidden under the surface.
-And while the finale might wrap things up a little too quickly, The Holly and the Ivy is firmly rooted in the concept of the family Christmas miracle.
-Making it a classic British Christmas film.
+Taking the story from stage to screen, director George More O’Ferrall keeps locations tight while maintaining the story’s theatrical roots.
+Here the family unit faces a range of problems, from caring for an elderly parent to alcoholism and grief.
+In fact, for a film with a relatively short runtime, it’s crammed with social issues that sometimes feel too dark for a festive celebration.
+However, despite its deep underlying social themes, The Holly and the Ivy is a genuinely heartwarming Christmas delight as each family member realises that their judgement of Martin may have been wrong.

 Christmas in Connecticut (1945)

 Director: Peter Godfrey

-The film joyously delves into the ridiculous, a trait that only adds to its charm, with Elizabeth unable to do the most basic chores around the house, in turn allowing for moments of sublime situational comedy.
-However, thankfully the film only uses this as a source of humour, never descending into 1940s moral commentary on the role of single women and the need for a man.
-Its Screwball comedy roots elevate the absurdity of the plot to new heights, as gender roles are swapped, and a returning war hero becomes a childminder.
+The film joyously delves into the ridiculous, a trait that only adds to its charm.
+Here, Elizabeth cannot do the most basic chores around the house, allowing for moments of sublime situational comedy.
+However, thankfully the film only uses this as a source of humour, never descending into a 1940s moral commentary on the role of single women and the need for a man.
+Here the screwball comedy elevates the absurdity of the plot to new heights, as gender roles are swapped, and a returning war hero becomes a childminder.

 Beyond Tomorrow (1940)